 The board of directors currently consists of 4 males, however, this is due to circumstance and the evolutionary stage of the Company's development, rather than policy and opportunities to broaden gender diversity will be sought as the Company develops.
-The Company has engaged some female contractors.
+The Company has engaged some female contractors and also indigenous Australian contractors to provide direct field work.